 - Start processing smaller materials and work up to larger materials.
 This will help you learn the limitations of the machine and will allow the machine to warm up properly. - When handling materials, keep the load as close to the base machine as safely possible.
-This will provide the greatest machine stability. - Avoid handling long, heavy materials off center. - Process materials when they are perpendicular to MHP.
-Position materials so that they are in the middle of the jaws. - Use the power of the cylinder to process materials.
-Do not use the arm or boom to try and grind, bend or pry materials.
-Doing so could damage the attachment. - Sort your scrap to get the highest capacity from the attachment. - Understand that the attachment does have limits.
+This will provide the greatest machine stability. - Avoid handling long, heavy materials off center. - When processing oversized concrete, make partial bites to start the breakage and then back off before making the next partial bite.
+This will allow the broken material to fall away between bites. - Sort your scrap to get the highest capacity from the attachment. - Understand that the attachment does have limits.
 Sometimes it may be necessary to downsize very large material by another method before the attachment can process it effectively. - Keep the attachment properly maintained.
 Jaws with excessive blade gaps or dull teeth are much less effective.
 Lack of maintenance can lead to greater problems and potential downtime.